cossacklabs/acra-engineering-demo/do-blogpost/version2/README.md

 So, the Acra works as proxy, encrypting and decrypting data transparently for the application in a way, that hacking the app or the database won't lead to the data compromise – as every data field is encrypted using unique keys.
 Read more about [how Acra works](https://www.cossacklabs.com/acra/) and how to use it for different types of applications.

+If you are in trouble, there is also step-by-step instruction for building djangoproject.com from sources and deploying it on Digital Ocean with Acra integrated.
+It can be found here: https://github.com/cossacklabs/acra-engineering-demo/tree/storojs72/T1230_do_blogpost/do-blogpost/version1

 ## Automation with Ansible

 Everything is easier with automation.
 We made couple of Ansible scripts to make configuration of web app and Acra easier.